Display: 1.58 inches, 336x336 pixels

 Mobile payments: Fitbit Pay

 Size: 1.59 x 1.59 x 0.49 inches

 Weight: 1.62 ounces w/ small band; 1.7 ounces w/ large band

-The most ambitious smartwatch is not the Apple Watch 6 or the Samsung Galaxy Watch 3, but rather the $329 Fitbit Sense.
+The $329 Fitbit Sense is the most ambitious smartwatch yet.
+Yes, more ambitious than the Apple Watch 6 or the Samsung Galaxy Watch 3.
 That’s because the Sense has not just an FDA-approved ECG sensor and blood oxygen reading but the ability to measure electrodermal activity and skin temperature.

 The Apple Watch 6 does blood oxygen levels, too, but Fitbit appears to be leading the evolution of smartwatches as they morph from devices that merely track our steps to devices that take a more holistic look at our health.

 As I found during my Fitbit Sense review, these new features are designed not to give you a sense of impending doom, but rather a better idea of how you’re doing.
-That’s why the Fitbit Sense is one of the best smartwatches you can buy.
+That’s why the Fitbit Sense is one of the best smartwatches and best fitness trackers you can buy.

 Fitbit Sense review: Price and release date

-The Fitbit Sense went on sale in late September 2020 for $329.
+The Fitbit Sense is available now for $329.
 You can purchase the watch with a black case and black band, or a gold case with a white band.

 Those who haven’t already subscribed or used Fitbit Premium will also receive a 6-month trial for Fitbit Premium ($9.99/month, $79.99/year), which includes advanced sleep metrics, guided programs, a wellness report, and video workouts.
 I’ll share more on Fitbit Premium later in this review.